 Dog Training Confusion

-We always follow a higher ethical standard than that of, least intrusive minimally aversive (LIMA) mandate and the humane hierarchy of behavior modification protocol put forth by Dr, Susan Friedman.1
+We follow a higher ethical standard than that of, least intrusive minimally aversive (LIMA) mandate and the humane hierarchy of behavior modification protocol put forth by Dr, Susan Friedman.1

 Occasionally we are asked by a potential client why use a force-free positive reinforcement dog training and behavior modification service verse another traditional and/or balanced dog “training” service?
 We serve Los Angeles California and most of South Florida, but we see some resistance to science-based, force-free positive reinforcement in many of the areas we serve.
 We speak to veterinarians daily and there are some great veterinarians and some not so great ones.
 The veterinarians we don’t recommend still extol outdated force, bullying, intimidation, and coercion rather than the numerous benefits of the science of force-free positive reinforcement dog training.
 Science and positive reinforcement dog training are on your side and have proven to help pets and their owners in the most effective and efficient manner.2

 My Dog Training Experiments

 It was not too long ago as a young child growing up when I used to train my family’s eight dogs and two cats.
 Yes, my mother was that crazy dog and cat lady who had to rescue everyone (I guess the apple doesn’t fall far from the tree).
 Even at the young age of ten, I distinctly remember trying any method I could to make my dogs do my bidding.
-Having an older brother that practiced “force based training” on me (as only brothers could), I naively and ignorantly thought that might also work on my dogs.
+Having an older brother that practiced “force-based training” on me (as only brothers could), I naively and ignorantly thought that might also work on my dogs.
 I tried yelling loud commands, popping the leash, forcing them into sit positions and making loud noises when they wouldn’t listen to me or were doing something wrong.
 It was “me” versus “them.”
 In all my frustration it was apparent, they weren’t learning fast, and their stress levels were high.
-Their body language was distinct and spoke volumes if only I could read dog’s body language when I was ten years old…sigh.
+Their body language was distinct and spoke volumes if only I could read a dog’s body language when I was ten years old…sigh.